Aushiffer/Aushiffer/README.md

 # About Me:
 Hi there!
-My name is Caio Eduardo, and I am currently<br>a undergraduate Computer Science student at the<br>Federal University of Paraná with great interest in Theoretical Computer Science!
+My name is Caio Eduardo, and I am currently<br>a undergraduate Computer Science student at the<br>Federal University of Paraná, with great interest in Theoretical Computer Science!
 <br><br>
 Currently, I'm doing research on sorting algorithms.